-“It definitely does not have big city vibes, but it’s growing a lot,” says Meghan Oddy, who moved here with her fiancee, May Dela Pena, from San Francisco in January 2021.
+“It definitely does not have big city vibes, but it’s growing a lot,” says Meghan Oddy, who moved here with her fiancee, May Dela Pena, from San Francisco in 2021.
 They rent at 333 Eco Apartments and love being part of the local business scene.
 Dela Pena says she most loves the opportunity to get into a city as it is growing.

 “A lot of Colorado Springs outside of downtown is suburbs [with] alot of fast food and shopping centers.
 We weren’t looking for that kind of environment,” Oddy says.

 “Being from a big city, I don’t have a license,” Dela Pena says.
 “I wanted to have the option to still have freedom of being accessible to things.”

 Both Joe and Bila say they enjoy easy access to the outdoors.
 “What is entirely unique about Colorado Springs—and my favorite aspect of the city—is its proximity to the mountains,” Bila says.
 “I did have another apartment lined up by UCCS but wanted to livedowntown.
 My secondary reason for choosing to live downtown is I moved here all on my own, knowing very few people, and living downtown seemed like the best way to meet new people.”

-Newly built apartments continue to be added to the city’s north and northeast sides.
-Many feature luxury amenities, such as resort-style pools, spas, resident clubhouses and garages.
-Residential programs like fitness classes and social events are common, as are dog parks and private patios.
-Examples include The Zeb Apartments, Cortland Powers North, First and MainApartments and La Bella Vita.
+New apartments continue to go up on the city’s north and northeast sides, especially in Northgate, Interquest and along the Powers corridor.
+Most feature luxury amenities, such as resort-style pools, spas, clubhouses and garages.
+Programs like fitness classes and social events are common, as are dog parks and private patios.
+Examples include Springs at Northgate, FalconView, Lark on Woodmen, The Zeb Apartments, Cortland Powers North, First and MainApartments and La Bella Vita.

-Average Rent in Colorado Springs
+Average Rents in Colorado Springs